Outfitting and upgrades

 Yet another item in the Black+Decker 20v Max lineup.
 This wireless vacuum works on the RV’s various flooring types: Vinyl, carpet and wood.
 The attachments allow you to clean sofas and upholstery.
 Since we have a number of batteries from the other B+D items, we always have a charged battery for the vacuum when needed.

 Our RV, the Thor Tiburon 24RW has two slide outs.
-The slideout for the bedroom comes out in the rear of the coach.
-This is typically where manufacturers mount the ladder to access the roof.
+Its slideout for the bedroom comes out in the rear of the coach.
+The back of the RV is typically where manufacturers mount the ladder to access the roof.
 Thor does not supply a ladder for our model.
 I have to be able to get to the roof for maintenance and repairs, and this nifty find works well for us.
 When compacted down, it measures 36″x20″; very compact and easy to store in one of the outside storage bays.
-When using, it expands to 12 1/2′, which is just right to get to the top of the room (11′).
+When using, it expands to 19 1/2′, which 15 1/2′ is usable.
+The smaller (12.5′ size) was just too close to the height of the RV (11′ 2″ ) to make it workable..
 There is a bit of flex, but it is quite sturdy and I feel safe using it.

-This is the consensus product for RVer’s.
+This is the consensus product for black tank odor removal from most RVer’s.
 There are many chemical options and tricks (ice or soap) but this is the one we hear again and again that people swear by.
 Add a treatment into the black tank and this organic powder will make the smells of your holding tank disappear.
 Happy Camper comes in numerous sizes.

 This is by far the best septic/RV/marine toilet paper out there.
 It’s well made, and yet dissolves quickly when wet to minimize clogging in the black tanks.